Markov branching processes in a varying defective environment

 The resulting processes have an enhanced state space with two absorbing states.
 We study the asymptotic behaviour of these processes, giving particular emphasis to the probabilities of absorption and of explosive growth.

-Palabras clave: defective branching process, varying environment, generalized birth–death process, time change, limit theorems
+Palabras clave: defective branching process varying environment generalized birth–death process time change limit theorems